 Though anything with 8 pH or higher is a great choice.
 Keep in mind if you didn’t know – as each pH level goes up 1 then it’s 10 times more alkaline than the previous level.
 For example, an 8 pH is 10 times more alkaline than a 7 pH and so on.
 Therefore, drinking a more alkaline water above that 8 pH can make a massive difference.

 If you can’t find any bottled water matching these criteria you can opt to make your own using something like baking soda which when mixed with your water will make it much more alkaline.
 For more on making your own alkaline water with baking soda read – baking soda for heartburn.
-Also, for more information on alkaline water – alkaline water for acid reflux (LPR).
+Also, for more information on alkaline water – Is Alkaline Water Good for Acid Reflux.

 In conclusion it’s clear to see that drinking water overall is a good idea to help acid reflux though opting for a temperature nearer room temperature is the best choice.